NeurodataWithoutBorders/nwb-guide/docs/format_support.rst

 Ecosystem Format Support
 =======================================
-The following Google Sheet is a live record of all the supported formats in the NWB GUIDE and underlying ecosystem.
+The following is a live record of all the supported formats in the NWB GUIDE and underlying ecosystem.

 .. raw:: html